eddiedunnteaching/cit301/FinalProject.md

 ![success login](./images/success_login.png)

-If you get an error message about permisions then use the following command on your `.pem` file.
+You will likely get an error message about permisions.

 ![unprotected file](./images/unprotected_file.png)

+Use the following command on your `.pem` file.

 ```bash